ece362-purdue/f2022-public-labs/lab-0.2/lab_0.2.md

 > Note: for connecting to Purdue VPN, see [this guide](https://www.itap.purdue.edu/connections/vpn/) from ITAP.

+> Note: also you might need a VPN connection even with PAL 3.0.

 In the ARM DS IDE, opens up the license manager from top menu under `Help->Arm License Manager...`:

 ![license manager](./images/arm-ds-license-manager.png)